kenvb/badusb/docs/02verification.md

 ![Plug in the device information message](../images/pluginthedevice.png)

 Replugging the Attiny85 after uploading the code shouldn't be needed, but for some of the next exercises it's advisable if you don't see the expected results.
-As this devices emulates a keyboard, if the user of the computer is doing other things at the same time, it might jumble up the keystrokes your computer registers.
+As this device emulates a keyboard, if the user of the computer is doing other things at the same time, it might jumble up the keystrokes your computer registers.
 Don't be afraid to wait a couple of seconds!

 ## Hello World
 This sketch will just start typing out "Hello world" wherever your cursor is, if it's in a location where it can type of course (notepad, search bar of your browser, ...)